Data Science

 -

-Copy the inference endpoint URL that is published through an OpenShift Route
+Copy the inference endpoint URL that is published through an OpenShift Route (and save it somewhere)

 -